renovatebot/renovate/docs/usage/rust.md

 ## Private sparse index registries

-If dependencies are available via a sparse index, then a `registryAlias` can be used to have Renovate accesss the dependencies via the sparse protocol.
-Use `HostRules` to provide authentication details if needed.
-Crates-io index access will still be via Renovates shared clone of the public git index.
+If dependencies are available via a "sparse index", you may use `registryAliases` to let Renovate accesses the dependencies via the `sparse` protocol.
+If needed, set the authentication details with the `hostRules` config option. `crates.io` index access will still be via Renovates shared clone of the public Git index.

 For instance with a username and password: